Why We’re Taking the Fight for Trans Youth Health Care to the Supreme Court

 In each of these challenges, we are committed to exhausting every option we have with the goal of protecting the ability of our community to access this care for as long as possible.
 That’s why, today, we’ve asked the United States Supreme Court to review the lower court’s ruling and block these dangerous laws from further threatening transgender youth, destabilizing their families, and needlessly tying the hands of their medical providers.

-In this case, we have the honor of representing Lemon Williams, a 15-year-old transgender girl, and her mother Samantha Williams.
-Like nearly 100,000 families with transgender kids ages 13 to 17 who now live in a state that has banned their health care, Lemon and her parents face the risk of either being denied the care they and their doctor know is right for their daughter or leaving the only home Lemon has known.
-Tennessee’s ban — like the nearly identical laws passed in 20 other state legislatures in the last three years — directly targets Lemon because she is transgender.
+In this case, we have the honor of representing LW, a 15-year-old transgender girl, and her mother Samantha Williams.
+Like nearly 100,000 families with transgender kids ages 13 to 17 who now live in a state that has banned their health care, LW and her parents face the risk of either being denied the care they and their doctor know is right for their daughter or leaving the only home LW has known.
+Tennessee’s ban — like the nearly identical laws passed in 20 other state legislatures in the last three years — directly targets LW because she is transgender.

 Asking the Supreme Court to review a lower court decision is always something we take seriously.
 We have witnessed this court disregard and infringe people’s bodily autonomy repeatedly, most recently with its devastating decision in Dobbs, which overturned Roe v.
 Wade.
 We take this step with full knowledge that, no matter what happens, we will have to fight for each other and use every tool in our toolbox to defend all our rights to bodily autonomy.
 With such critical, life-or-death health care on the line, we must continue to fight back against Tennessee’s law and exhaust every option available to us.
 No matter what happens, we will continue to fight thoughtfully and creatively to ensure that everyone can access the health care they need.